Cluckhead/Bang/Docs/PyCodeCleanup.md

 ---

 # PHASE 4: Testing & Refactoring Larger Components

-## 4.1 Improve Test Suite Coverage
+## 4.1 Improve Test Suite Coverage [*Skipped as too annoying and flawed, need to learn a new way*]

 **4.1.1** Run `pytest --cov=. --cov-report=html` to generate a coverage report (`htmlcov/index.html`).